Did you know that solar power prices have shrunk by more than 80% since 2010? As a result, solar is now cheaper than coal or nuclear.

 That doesn’t mean the black solar panels are unaffordable, though.
-Remember: there are many ways to cut solar costs, such as federal/state tax credits and local rebates.
+Remember: there are many ways to calculate and cut solar costs, such as federal/state tax credits and local rebates.
 You can check out this page to learn about solar installation costs and those incentives.

 Mono vs. Poly Solar Panel Appearance

 Monocrystalline panels take on a black color when installed on the roof.
 By contrast, polycrystalline panels have a blue color.
 So, if appearance matters to you, be sure to factor in these aesthetic differences between the two.